-Given the length and breadth of India, it is dotted with destinations that one can mark as ‘iconic’.
+India is dotted with destinations that one can mark as ‘iconic’.
 Apart from the Taj Mahal, India has a robust list that one possibly cannot tick off in one single trip.
 The list includes topographical stalwarts like caves and hanging tree root bridges, ancient temples rife with history and forts that hang high from craggy cliff tops.
 The iconic destinations of India are something that a traveller should mark out before planning a trip to India.
 Many of them leave you with a feeling that you might have visited heaven on earth.

 Manas Wildlife Sanctuary

 Group of Monuments at Hampi

 Group of Monuments at Pattadakal